mrzahaki/sudio/README.md

 print("Stopped playback")
 ```

+This script showcases basic audio control operations, allowing you to manage playback with precise timing.

-#### Basic Streaming with Jumping to Specific Times in the Audio
+##### Basic Streaming with Jumping to Specific Times in the Audio

-This example shows how to start playback and jump to a specific time in the audio file.
+This example illustrates how to start playback and jump to a specific time in an audio file.

 ```python
 import sudio